Psychology - Recent Graduates

-Bonavita, a board-certified behavior analyst at Behavioral Transformations in North Carolina, credits the unwavering support she received from her professors with giving her the confidence to push beyond her limits academically and professionally.
+Bonavita, a board-certified behavior analyst and clinic director at Cross River Therapy in North Carolina, credits the unwavering support she received from her professors with giving her the confidence to push beyond her limits academically and professionally.

 "Thanks to the knowledge and resources provided to me by the professors in the program, I was given the tools I need to move forward with my education and become confident in my future as a behavior analyst," Bonavita said.
 "I owe an immense amount of my success to Dr. Martasian and the rest of the psychology department faculty - both full time and adjunct - as I would not be prepared to take on the world and the future of my education without their support and guidance."